CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/contributing_plugins.md

 - unit tests for your plugin
 - customized installation in setup.py, if your plugin has dependencies

+## Contributing bug fixes or updating deprecated plugins

+Please create a Pull Request to the CellProfiler-plugins repository to submit a bug fix or plugin un-deprecation.
+If you would like to update a currently deprecated plugin, we encourage you to read closed Issues in GitHub relevant to the plugin as they may contain helpful information about bugs present at the time of deprecation.

 ## Having your plugin cited

 While we cannot guarantee that users will cite your plugin, we have introduced a Citation generator into CellProfiler v? that scans all modules in a user's pipeline and generators a citation file for them that includes citation information for any modules (including plugins) that have specific citation information in them.

+See [Citing Plugins](citing.md) for information on citing CellProfiler Plugins.